GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 "Today's moves suggest the market is moving back to risk-on mode, but there is event risk surrounding the Greek debt swap percentages," said Lauren Rosborough, senior foreign exchange strategist at Societe Generale in London.

-The euro rose for a second day against the U.S. dollar on the optimism over the Greek debt deal and posted its best day against the greenback in two weeks.
-It last traded up 0.9 percent at $1.3269 near a global session peak of $1.3291.
+The euro rose for a second day against the U.S. dollar on the optimism over the Greek debt deal and was set for its best day against the greenback in a month.
+It last traded up 1 percent at $1.3281 near a global session peak of $1.3291.

 "Any holdups in the deal or a messy legal battle would risk Athens not getting its 130-billion-euro bailout in time to meet its upcoming bond payments on March 20," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.